“1917,” “Once Upon a Time …in Hollywood” win Golden Globes

 “I wanted to bring my mom, but I couldn’t because any woman I stand next to they say I am dating so it’d just be awkward,” Pitt said.

-Throughout the night, those who took the stage used the moment to speak about current events including the wildfires raging in Australia, rising tensions with Iran, women’s rights, the importance of LGBT trailblazers, even the importance of being on time.
+Ricky Gervais, hosting the NBC-telecast ceremony for the fifth time, began the evening with an expletive-laden plea against hypocrisy, telling winners to stick to thanking their agent and their god.
+But throughout the night, winners seized their moment to speak about current events including the wildfires in Australia, rising tensions with Iran, women’s rights and the importance of LGBT trailblazers.

 Patricia Arquette, a winner for her performance in Hulu’s “The Act,” referenced the United States’ targeted killing of Iranian Gen. Qassem Soleimani, saying history wouldn’t remember the day for the Globes but will see “a country on the brink of war.”
 She urged all to vote in November’s presidential election.

-Ricky Gervais, hosting the NBC-telecast ceremony for the fifth time, opened the show by stating that Netflix had taken over Hollywood, a fair appraisal given the streaming service’s commanding 34 nominations coming into the Globes.
+Gervais opened the show by stating that Netflix had taken over Hollywood. given its commanding 34 nominations coming into the Globes.
 “This show should just be me coming out going: ‘Well done, Netflix.
 You win everything tonight,” he said.

 As it turned out, he was wrong.
 Netflix won only two awards: Dern’s win plus one for Olivia Colman’s performance in “The Crown.”
 It was a definite hiccup for the streaming service, which is aiming for its first best-picture win at the Academy Awards next month.